anarkrypto/confirmy-block/README.md

 Edit `config.json`:
 - node: A valid and synced Nano node RPC.
 It can be a remote node, but it needs to support the following rpc calls: account_info, account_history, block_info, process
 - worker: Responsible for increase the PoW.
 It can be the same Nano node or a <a href="https://github.com/nanocurrency/nano-work-server">nano-work-server</a>.
 It is recommended to use GPU
+- min_pending_amount: Minimum amount in mNano for pedentral blocks
+- enable_active_difficulty: Use the active_difficulty (dynamic difficulty) of the network, if it is greater than the difficulty of the current block's PoW difficulty.
+- min-consensus: Percentage of public nodes in the list (nodes.txt) that we want to wait for confirmation before going to the next block when used with --sync.
+Integer values from 0 to 100
 - enable_max_difficulty: If you want to skip very large PoW, leave this option enabled (true).
 Otherwise false
 - max_difficulty_send: Maximum PoW multiplier for send and change blocks [if enable_max_difficulty is true]
 - max_difficulty_receive: Maximum PoW multiplier for receive blocks [if enable_max_difficulty is true]